-- Without diversification – As an example, say you have £2,000 in your Funding Circle account.
-If you lent that all to one business and they defaulted on their loan, you could lose all of your money in one go.
+- Without diversification – As an example, say you lent £2,000 all to just one business.
+If they defaulted on their loan, you could lose all of your money in one go.

 - With diversification – Instead, if you were to split your £2,000 across 100 businesses, you could then lend just £20 to each.
 Then if one or two of them defaulted, you would only lose £20-40.
 You would still earn interest from the other 98 businesses you’ve lent to, so would still have a great chance of earning a good return overall.